liberapay/liberapay.com/README.md

     $ sudo -u postgres createuser --superuser $USER

-Set the authentication method to "trust" in pg_hba.conf for all connections.
+Set the authentication method to "trust" in pg_hba.conf for all local connections and host connections from localhost.
 For this, ensure that the file contains these lines:

     local   all             all                                     trust
     host    all             all             127.0.0.1/32            trust